Breadcrumb

 - A drop in progesterone (along with estrogen) causes the lining to break down.
 This is when your period starts.

-Other things can change your cycle.
-They include birth control pills, low body fat, losing a lot of weight, or being overweight.
-Stress or very hard exercise also can change your cycle.
+A change in hormone levels can affect your cycle.
+Other things can also change your cycle.
+They include birth control pills, low body fat, losing a lot of weight, being overweight, stress, and very hard exercise training.
 Pregnancy is the most common cause of a missed period.

 When your ovary releases an egg in the middle of your cycle, you may have pain in your lower belly.
 You also might have red spotting for less than a day.
 Both are normal.